muzabol2/my-money/README.md

 Credits for:

-- [Shaun Pelling](https://github.com/iamshaunjp) - for an idea for this project and his excelent firebase tutorial.
+- [Shaun Pelling](https://github.com/iamshaunjp) - for an idea for this project and his excellent firebase tutorial.
 Thank you.
-- [Ben Awad](https://github.com/benawad) - for his intuitive Formik FormFields.Thank you.
+- [Ben Awad](https://github.com/benawad) - for his intuitive Formik FormFields.
+Thank you.
 - And, of course as always - StackOverflow... :)